joelmrcdo/joelmrcdo.github.io/README.md

 # Trading Blog

-This project hosts a simple trading blog built with [MkDocs](https://www.mkdocs.org).
+This project hosts a simple trading blog built with [Jekyll](https://jekyllrb.com/) and served through GitHub Pages.
 It aims to share trading ideas and Python examples through notebooks and posts.

 ## Project Goals